KattsonBastos/dataflow-basic-streaming/README.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;First of all, we need some data.
 We chose an open API that generates random user data, such as name, email, location, personal identification (according to each country).
 It is a good choice to simulate real-time user registration, since everytime we make a resquest, random data are returned.
-Once the data is gathered by a <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/topic_writer.py">Python script</a>, they are pushed into a Pub/Sub topic by the same script (which is basically an eternal loop doing that job).
+Once the data is gathered by a <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/topic_writer.py" target="_blank">Python script</a>, they are pushed into a Pub/Sub topic by the same script (which is basically an eternal loop doing that job).
 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp; On the other hand, a Dataflow Job is readily waiting for data arriving in the topic, so it can pull, transform, and load them into BigQuery. <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/user_streaming.py">The pipeline</a> has just four steps, as shows the image bellow:
+&ensp;&ensp;&ensp;&ensp; On the other hand, a Dataflow Job is readily waiting for data arriving in the topic, so it can pull, transform, and load them into BigQuery. <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/user_streaming.py" target="_blank">The pipeline</a> has just four steps, as shows the image bellow:
 </p>

 <p align="center">